leandro-svg/Yolov7_Segmentation_Tensorrt/README.md

-# Yolov7 Segmentor with TensorRT
+# Yolov7 Segmentation model with TensorRT
  **This repository implement the real-time Instance Segmentation Algorithm named Yolov7 with TensoRT.**

 ## Some remarks